-The previous quarry pit now holds a large body of freshwater, occupying approximately 1.4 ha of the total 4.254 ha site and dominating the southern portion of the site,.
+The previous quarry pit holds a large body of freshwater, occupying approximately 1.4 ha of the total 4.254 ha site and dominating the southern portion of the site,.
 The location of the subject land is shown in Figure 1.1.
 The flooded pit is significantly depressed within the local topography, with steep embankments of up to 15m above the current water line.

-As part of the previous Development Application (DA) documentation for the project, Environmental Resources Management Australia (ERM) prepared a Flora and Fauna Assessment 1 which described the existing flora and fauna species and plant communities on the land, and assessed the presence or likely occurrence of Threatened species, populations and ecological communities listed under the NSW Threatened Species

-Conservation Act 1995 (TSC Act).
+As part of the previous Development Application (DA) documentation for the project, Environmental Resources Management Australia (ERM) prepared a Flora and Fauna Assessment which described the existing flora and fauna species and plant communities on the land, and assessed the presence or likely occurrence of Threatened species, populations and ecological communities listed under the NSW Threatened Species Conservation Act 1995 (TSC Act).
 This report classified the vegetation along the southern boundary (Flora St) as not constituting STIF, due to a degraded understorey containing insufficient native species.
 This classification contradicts a previous report by URS which classified the vegetation as constituting STIF.
-A contention to the original DA was made by Sutherland Shire Council on the basis that the vegetation along the southern boundary had been incorrectly identified by ERM.
+A contention relating to the original DA was made by Sutherland Shire Council on the basis that the vegetation along the southern boundary had been incorrectly identified by ERM.
 Cumberland Ecology was engaged by Kirrawee Centre Pty Ltd as a secondary party to carry out an independent assessment of the vegetation community in question.
 This assessment found the vegetation to constitute STIF.

-The ERM survey also reported the occurrence of two threatened mammal species within the subject land, The Grey-headed Flying Fox (Pteropus poliocephalus) and the Eastern Bent-wing Bat (Miniopterus schreibersii oceanensis).
+The ERM survey also reported the occurrence of two threatened mammal species within the subject land, The Grey-headed Flying Fox (Pteropus poliocephalus) and the Eastern Bentwing Bat (Miniopterus schreibersii oceanensis).
 These species were associated with the water body (the quarry), with the Grey-headed flying Fox observed drinking from the pit.
 A Contention to the DA by Sutherland Shire Council was also made on the basis that the proposal made insufficient provisions for these species.

-Cumberland Ecology has subsequently prepared an Ecological Impact Assessment (EIA) (Cumberland Ecology 2008) and an updated EIA (Cumberland Ecology 2010), the latter report based on the revised Concept Plan for the Part 3A application and provided as supplementary documentation to that application.
-The EIA reports have been prepared to assess the impact of the proposed action, recommend appropriate compensatory actions, and guide the management of existing bushland and the proposed re-vegetation on the subject site.
+Cumberland Ecology has subsequently prepared an Ecological Impact Assessment (EIA) (Cumberland Ecology 2008) and an updated Flora and Fauna Assessment (Cumberland Ecology 2010), the latter report based on the revised Concept Plan for the Part 3A application and provided as supplementary documentation to that application.
+The Flora and Fauna Assessment and subsequent reports have been prepared to assess the impact of the proposed action, recommend appropriate compensatory actions, and guide the management of existing bushland and the proposed re-vegetation on the subject site.

-The preparation of this BMP follows on from the mitigation measures and recommendations provided in the latest EIA and applies to all vegetation stands to be retained within the land, and to areas to be replanted as STIF within an off-site offset area.
-This area is to be provided on Council land within the locality, subject to Council approval.
+The preparation of this BMP follows on from the mitigation measures and recommendations provided in the latest EIA and applies to all vegetation stands to be retained within the land, and to areas to be replanted as STIF within proposed on-site and off-site offset areas.
+The proposed off-site offset areas are to be provided on Council land within the locality, subject to Council and the Applicant entering a Voluntary Planning Agreement (VPA).
 The purpose of the offset measures is to provide compensation for the STIF vegetation proposed to be removed, as part of the planned development.
-This vegetation is to be removed primarily from the southern boundary, from a small section from the northern edge along Oak Rd and from part of the western embankment of the water-filled pit at approximately RL 94 and below.
-This BMP also applies to a freshwater pond to be constructed within, the western sector, as a compensatory water source for the Greyheaded Flying Fox (GHFF) and Eastern Bentwing Bat (EBWB), and to a temporary pond to provide a warter source during the final water feature construction period.
+This vegetation is to be removed primarily from the southern boundary, from a small section from the northern edge along Oak Rd and from the western embankment of the water-filled pit.
+This BMP also applies to a freshwater pond to be constructed within, the western Bentwing Bat (EBWB), and to a temporary pond to provide a water source during the final water feature construction period.